Gilgeous-Alexander's 33 help OKC top short-handed Clippers - WHIZ News

-Gilgeous-Alexander played after sitting out Sunday’s game against Minnesota with a bruised left hip.
-Against the Clippers, he made 11 of 22 field goals and 9 of 9 free throws and had eight assists.
+Oklahoma City coach Mark Daigneault said the players are more concerned with process than results as the young roster evolves.
+He said his team is “robotic” about feedback.

+“We just try to create like, an extremely ruthless consistency with our approach and just trust that if we do that, the guys will improve, the players will grow as they gain experience, things will slow down, their bodies will get stronger,” he said.
+“And we just trust in that deal.”

 The Clippers were without their two biggest stars.
 Kawhi Leonard sat out to rest his right knee and Paul George missed the game with an illness.
+Another starter, Marcus Morris, was out for personal reasons.
 Oklahoma City took advantage by holding the Clippers to 42% shooting.

 Luke Kennard scored 15 points and Ivica Zubac had 10 points and 14 rebounds for the Clippers.